 As I work mostly in the fashion industry, I get to select models, photographers, makeup artists, stylists, set designers, builders, retouchers and printers to make the vision happen.

-On occasion I design logos, books, catalogs, websites and newsletters.
+On occasion, I design logos, books, catalogues, websites and newsletters.
 I’ve been doing all of this forever, about 25 years!

 How has the industry changed?